What Do Frogs Do During Winter?

 It is common for many species to dig their own burrows underground or seek refuge in one that is already there.
 A major component of finding these places, such as a chuck under a rock, hole in the ground, etc., ensures adequate protection from predators and weather conditions.

 To prevent water vapor loss, the burrow/shelter needs to stay moist.
 They can achieve this by digging a tunnel that is not very long and keeps diving down until an area of hibernation has been reached.
 In addition, surfaces at this depth typically remain cooler than ground surfaces during wintertime.

 How Long Do Frogs Hibernate?

 The length of hibernation depends on two factors: the species and the environment.
 In species that live in colder regions, hibernation may last from 4 months to as long as nine months.
-For instance, a study found that the European Common Toad (Bufo bufo) hibernated for five months in an environment of 50 degrees Fahrenheit and seven months when it was allowed to be exposed to a temperature as low as 35 degrees Farenheight.
-On the other hand, species living in warmer regions can generally only hibernate for 1-3 months.
+For instance, a study found that the European common toad (Bufo bufo) hibernated for five months in an environment of 50 degrees Fahrenheit and seven months when it was allowed to be exposed to a temperature as low as 35 degrees Fahrenheit.
+On the other hand, species living in warmer regions can generally only hibernate for 1–3 months.

 Can You Wake a Hibernating Frog?

 To wake up a hibernating frog, you must place the animal in an environment with a temperature above 0°C (32°F).
 You can achieve this by putting them into water.

 It is important not to confuse hibernation with aestivation because they are not the same thing.
 Aestivation is simply a state of inactivity, which is not the same thing as hibernation.
 Hibernation allows amphibians to survive during winter, while aestivation is merely a means of surviving droughts and heatwaves.